Should ‘Cheat Meals’ Be Part Of a Healthy Lifestyle?

 How do cheat meals work?

 For some people, particularly those who have just started a new eating plan, it can be difficult to adjust to a healthier diet.
-I’ve found that having a cheat meal once a week has helped many of my clients to progress, they can have something small to satisfy cravings without feeling as though they are undoing all their hard work.
+I’ve found that having a cheat meal once a week has helped many of my clients to progress, they can have something small to satisfy their food cravings without feeling as though they are undoing all their hard work.

 Cheat meals and a healthy lifestyle